 What is SAP Fiori?

-The SAP Fiori architecture is SAP’s new approach to renewing the user experience and updating specialist functions for companies.
+SAP Fiori – the SAP Fiori architecture is SAP’s new approach to renewing the user experience and updating professional functions for companies.
 This is more than just a technology.
 Rather, it is a completely new concept, with design in the foreground.
-Basically, you could also say that Fiori progamms are UX-driven apps.
+Basically, you could also say that Fiori programs are UX-driven apps.
 These apps are equally suitable for desktop, PC tablet and smartphones.

 According to SAP, each new product is converted to the modern design of SAP Fiori.
 The goal is to provide SAP users with a consistent, end-to-end experience.
-At the beginning of 2019, more than 10,000 SAP Fiori apps were already available.
-According to SAP, Fiori is expected to be able to reduce development costs above 80 in front-end development.
+By the beginning of 2019, more than 10,000 SAP Fiori apps were already available.
+According to SAP, Fiori is intended to reduce the cost of business app development by more than 80%.